miguelandres/dotfiles/README.md

 * `base`
   * cleans up old symlinks
   * creates `~/.zshrc-imports` in preparation for all of the files that will be put there
-* `base-glinux`
-  * sets up zsh in ganpati2, otherwise it doesn't stick as the default
-  * adds a git wrapper for performance in CitC.
-* `base-gmac`
-  * Changes permissions to the directiories `brew` uses.
-This is only necessary in gmac.

 ### Profiles